Beating payments fraud

-It also means managing lines and ensuring public health standards are being upheld, like limiting the number of people in your building at any one time.
+It also means managing lines and ensuring public health standards are being upheld.
 Payments can play a large part in speeding up checkouts and therefore lines and dwell time, but it won’t matter how quickly you can get people in and out if you’re not making it easy for them to stay socially distanced.

 Ask yourself, how would my customers want to pay?
 Then, make it easier for them to do so from a design and technology perspective across your brand’s website, app, and other touch-free shopping experiences.